Timendus/chipcode/fonts/thumby/README.md

 _A MicroPython font library for the Thumby playable keychain console_

 FancyFont is a drop-in replacement to the `setFont()` and `drawText()` functions in the Thumby API.
-It has a couple of improvements over those functions:
+It has a couple of improvements over those functions, supporting:

+  * Variable width fonts
-  * Support for word wrapping with `drawTextWrapped()`
+  * Proper word wrapping with `drawTextWrapped()`
+  * Loading fonts from file or a `bytearray`
-  * Support for clipping (and not just at the edge of the screen)
+  * Clipping (and not just at the edge of the screen)
-  * Support for the newline character (`\n`) in strings
+  * The newline character (`\n`) in strings
-  * Support for variable width fonts
-  * Can render to any bytearray buffer, so "should work" with grayscale or non-Thumby projects too
+  * Rendering to any bytearray buffer, so "should work" with grayscale or non-Thumby projects too

 (This sub-project is in this repository because I didn't think it really needed